drhinternet/greenarrow-api/studio/v2/campaigns.markdown

    assign the entire list of seed lists to the provided value, overwriting one or more seed lists that were already in use.
 4. Only one of `special_sending_rule_id` and `special_sending_rule_name` may be
    present in a single request.
-Special Sending Rules are only valid on the System Organization.
+Your organization must be granted access to Special Sending Rules by the system administrator.

 #### Ad Hoc Segmentation Criteria